 And I felt their disappointment..

 So I came up with a unique experience for these families who could still get beautiful, emotive, lifestyle maternity photos even during the coronavirus pandemic.
 While I was not able to physically come to their home to capture their photos, I could guide them through a video call on how to take their own photos and professionally edit them to make them extra special.

 Have a look at Belinda’s maternity photoshoot below.
 We did the whole shoot through a Zoom video call.
 Her husband David was in charge of the camera and I guided them both throughout the call.

 In the behind the scenes screenshots below, you can see David was using an old Panasonic Lumix digital camera.
 Unfortunately, he couldn’t get too close to his wife and had to wear a mask throughout the session due to the nature of his job but it was brilliant watching him following my instructions perfectly.

-A week before the session, Belinda and I coordinated on Whatsapp.
+A week before the session, Belinda and I coordinated over the phone.
 We decided on a date and time and we also talked about dresses that she could wear for the shoot.
 Considering she couldn’t buy anything new, we went with a really pretty, blue-colored, flowy dress that was already in her wardrobe.

 Have a look at some of the beautiful photos we took:

 Throughout the shoot, I was guiding David on where to stand, what angle and height he should be holding the camera and what camera settings to use.
 And at the same time, I was telling Belinda where to stand, how to pose and constantly giving feedback which really helped to make these photos look more polished.

 I don’t think you need lots of props to make your maternity photos special.
 A bed, chair, cot or even a window can provide so much variety to your session.